Galion History Corner: Harding Way Is Named

 By Thomas Palmer

-Over the last 48 hours, I have been involved in a social media exchange related to the name of Galion’s primary east-west street.
+Last year I was involved in a social media exchange related to the name of Galion’s primary east-west street.
 You know the one – the one that goes through Public Square where it intersects with North and South Market Street.

 Galion’s main street has had three names in its 193 year existence.
 Main Street, its original moniker; Lincoln Way East and West, a name it held for a short period of time in the early part of the last century; and finally Harding Way West and Harding Way East, its current incarnation.